sri-arjuna/tui/docs/README.md

 and make it (a little) easier for them to 'read' the terminal, without to have to write 'presentation' handlers.

-So, for myself i wanted something to align the text shown.
-Thus, the commands have alignmends to the: left, center and the right.
-So each command that is supposed to just display strings, may be passed up to 3 strings at a time, or empty.

-That is also the absolute key-core of TUI!
-* tui-echo (actualy uses printf with a trailing '\n' for compability reason)
-* tui-printf (Writes on currently line, replacing previous tui-printf outputs)
-* tui-header (Prints the whole line blue background, with white font :: default)
-* tui-title (Prints borders 'normal', between white background and blue font :: default)

 Also inspired by the use of credentials files for the use of mounting a Network Attached Storage (NAS), i wanted to reuse my name and email easily without